AhmedBenRahma/stegpoint/README.md

 # StegPoint

-**StegPoint** is a desktop application for employee attendance management.
+**StegPoint** is a desktop application for STEG Sousse employee attendance management.
 It is built mainly with PHP and runs locally using [PHP Desktop](https://github.com/cztomczak/phpdesktop), providing an easy-to-use interface for importing attendance data, generating reports, and managing time tracking — all without needing a separate web server or browser.

 ---